Why Lease: Leasing Versus Financing

 “Owning” business assets can be particularly beneficial when those assets appreciate in value – real estate being the prime example.
 Most assets like furniture fixtures and equipment only depreciate in value, in most cases fairly rapidly.
 When the objective is getting the maximum use out of a depreciating asset, it is that “use” that brings profits to the business, not the “appreciation: of the asset itself.
 Maximize the use . . . minimize the investment.

-Most business will write off 100% of their lease expenses.
+Most businesses will write off 100% of their lease expenses.
 Bank loans for equipment must be capitalized and only gradually depreciated over a period of 5, 6, 7 or more years!
 Operating leases can effectively accelerate those write-offs even faster, putting cash into your pocket sooner.

 A Complete Solution When Leasing!